HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 If the EHR was not successful in completing the request for data, the Task's state transitions to "failed".
 It is a terminal state and no further activity on the request will occur.
 This can happen when the requested data is not available, because the EHR cannot complete the task.
 The `Task.status` is updated to 'failed', and the reason  stated in `Task.statusReason` (for example, "no matching results").
 The `Task.output` is absent since the requesting data is not available.
 The Payer's business rules will determine their response to a failed request.
 An example transaction where there is no matching data is given in [scenario 3](#scenario-3) below.

-#### Example Task Based Transaction When It Cannot Be Completed
+#### Example Unsuccessful Task Based Transaction

-Payer A Seeks Insured Person/Patient B’s glycated hemoglobin (HbA1c) test results after 2020-01-01 from Provider C for Quality reporting requirements and quality care scoring.
+In this scenario, Payer A Seeks Insured Person/Patient B’s glycated hemoglobin (HbA1c) test results after 2020-01-01 from Provider C for Quality reporting requirements and quality care scoring.

-Preconditions and Assumptions:
+##### Preconditions and Assumptions:

 1. The Appropriateness of the request needs to be determined or access to the data is limited and there is human involvement needed to approve the release of the data:
 1. Payer A knows the appropriate LOINC codes for searching for HbA1c test results (e.g.: 4548-5 Hemoglobin A1c/Hemoglobin.total in Blood)